Want to enjoy festive tipples without booze? Here are 5 alcohol-free cocktail recipes to try!

-For most of us, our student days of hard drinking are a distant, booze-fogged memory of carefree abandon – pre husbands, kids and alarm clocks!
+For most of us, our student days of hard drinking are a distant, booze-fogged memory of carefree abandon – pre-husbands, kids and alarm clocks!
 Now with little ones getting us up all night not to mention our bodies getting creakier as we age, it’s just so much harder to deal with hangovers!
 Alcohol is directly linked to significantly increased risks of heart disease, strokes and liver disease, as well as seven different types of cancer.
 It is thought to cause one in every 13 cases of breast cancer in the UK.
 There’s also the effect on our mental health: being short-tempered with the kids, getting rubbish low-quality sleep, having negative thoughts and worries, and generally feeling low after a batch of boozy nights.
-So you’re convinced on drinking less or going alcohol-free, now what?
+So you’re convinced on drinking less or want to go alcohol-free for the upcoming festive season, but now what?
 What do you drink when everyone else is knocking back cocktails?

-We shake up four different cocktails to try – all of them alcohol-free!
+We shake up 5 different cocktails to try – all of them alcohol-free!

 1. Alternative Egg Nog